netw0rm/atlaskit/packages/ak-layer/README.md

 const myLayer = new Layer();
 ```
 ### `layer.position` : string
-Position of an layer relative to it's target.
+Position of a layer relative to it's target.
 One of:

 |             | top left    | top center    | top right    |              |
 |-------------|-------------|---------------|--------------|--------------|